-We are currently supporting serveral community partners who are providing a variety of services to NH residents.
-Our community partners are located throughout the state.
+The following community partners provide a variety of services to NH residents throughout the state.
 Please contact these organizations directly to learn more about the particular services they offer.

 ATECH Services is a non-profit statewide organization, whose mission is to maximize abilities at home, school, work or play, for individuals affected by disabilities, or the aging process, through the provision of assistive technology, education, or community health services.
 Since 1991 ATECH Services has assisted over 20,000 New Hampshire residents affected by disabilities or the aging process in achieving their goals at home, school, work, or play, through the provision of assitive technology.

-The Belknap ServiceLink Resource Center offers a variety of AT devices for loan and demonstration, focusing particularly on older residents' needs.
+The Grafton County Senior Citizens Council Inc. offers a variety of AT devices for reuse, focusing particularly on older residents' needs.

 Northeast Deaf and Hard of Hearing Services operates a Listening Devices Loan Program.

 The mission of the Northeast Passage is to create an environment where individuals with disabilities can enjoy recreation with the same freedom of choice, quality of life, and independence as their non-disabled peers.
 Northeast Passage offers demonstrations and rental of a tremendous variety of adaptive sports and recreation equipment.

 Strafford Learning Center is focused on assisting its member school districts meet the needs of their students as individual learners.
 The Assistive Technology Team currently provides support to the Barrington, Farmington, Middleton, Milton, Northwood, Nottingham, Oyster River, Rochester, Rollinsford, Somersworth, Strafford, and Wakefield School Districts.
 The Assisitive Technology Team has three major functions: Consultations, Equipment Loans, and Training & Professional Development